mini

 if cost_limit:

-config["agent"]["cost_limit"] = cost_limit
+config.setdefault("agent", {})["cost_limit"] = cost_limit

-if not visual and exit_immediately:
+if exit_immediately:

-config["agent"]["confirm_exit"] = False
+config.setdefault("agent", {})["confirm_exit"] = False

 model = get_model(model_name, config.get("model", {}))